JacksonKearl/vscode-search-editor-apply-changes/README.md

 > Warning: Ensure the workspace is in sync with the Search Editor before starting to make changes, otherwise data loss may occur.
 This can be done by simply rerunning the Editor's search.

 Search editor changes will overwrite their target files at the lines specified in the editor - if the lines in the target document have been modified shifted around this will result in erroneous overwriting of existing data.

+## Known Limitations
+- No way to apply edits that insert or delete lines.